gwastro/pycbc/docs/inference/sampler_api.rst

    |BaseSampler|.
 3. Give a name attribute to the class that is unique across the supported sampler classes.
-4. Add an IO class for the sampler to the :py:mod:`inference.io <pycbc.inference.io>` modules.
+4. :ref:`Add an IO class <how-to-add-a-sampler-io>` for the sampler to the :py:mod:`inference.io <pycbc.inference.io>` modules.
 Set your new class's ``io`` attribute to point to this new class.
 5. Add any other methods you need to satisfy the |BaseSampler|'s required methods.
 When doing so, try to follow the guidelines above: do not duplicate code, and try to use support classes that offer functionality that you need.
    If you think some of the methods will be useful for more than just your sampler, create a new support class and add those methods to it.
 However, if you're unsure what is available or you would have to make changes to the support classes that may break other samplers, just add the methods you need to your new class definition.
-Fixing code duplication or rearranging support classes to accommodate can be done through the review process when you wish to add your new sampler to main gwastro repository.
+Fixing code duplication or rearranging support classes can be done through the review process when you wish to add your new sampler to the main gwastro repository.
 6. Add the sampler to the ``samplers`` dictionary in ``pycbc/inference/sampler/__init__.py`` so that ``pycbc_inference`` is aware of it to use.